February 12, 2025

 Finished in the oven, rich and sweet Boston baked beans are an American classic perfect for cold winter nights. |

-The origins of Briton's beloved baked beans lie across the pond in the USA.
-Early European settlers took inspiration from Native Americans who cooked beans with maple syrup.
+The origins of Britain's beloved baked beans lie across the pond in the USA.
+Early European settlers took inspiration from Native American beans cooked with maple syrup.
 In the 18th century the maple syrup was replaced with molasses, abundant in Boston from the trade in sugar and rum.

 Beans cooked with small amounts of meat are common across many cultures, as an economical way to make expensive meat go a long way.
 When buying bacon do choose carefully, much pig production is fraught with unstainable practices (read more in our blog post Soy No More: Breaking the UK's dependence on imported soy).
 In this recipe Amy used Dorset pancetta with rosemary from The Real Cure - a cured and air dried free range pork belly.

-Although pork is a traditional ingredient in Boston Baked Beans you prefer to leave it out - try adding dried mushrooms and smoked oak water instead.
+Pork is a traditional ingredient in Boston Baked Beans but you may prefer to leave it out - try adding dried mushrooms, our fava bean umami paste or oak smoked water instead.

 As always soaking your beans is not necessary, if you forget the night before, don’t panic but just add an hour to the bean's initial cooking time.